Dog Leash Law

-Michigan dog bite lawyer Mike Morse and his staff can help answer your questions regarding Michigan leash laws.
+Michigan dog bite attorney Mike Morse and his staff can help answer your questions regarding Michigan dog leash laws.

 Below, Michigan law is provided.
 If you have further questions or need explanation, please contact us.
 You pay NOTHING until your Michigan dog bite case is settled!